gica3618/pythonradex/README.txt

 python setup.py install

+Examples of usage can be found in the examples folder.
 For more details, please refer to the documentation: http://pythonradex.readthedocs.io/ The documentation is also available as pdf: https://media.readthedocs.org/pdf/pythonradex/latest/pythonradex.pdf